dluc/gmap/README.md

 INSTALL
 =======

-Downalod the code, then edit index.php to put your API key.
+Download the code, then edit index.php to put your API key.
-You can get a key using the API console at
+You can get a key using the API console here:

     https://code.google.com/apis/console